pmhahn/pmhahn.github.io/_posts/2025-06-05-gitlab-eval.md

 The `sh -c 'exit 42'` launches a sub-process, which exits with return value `42`.
 In my case I was launching some linter, which indicated a special condition by returning that code.

-GitLab executed commands within a shell, where `set -e` is used.
+GitLab executes commands within a shell, where `set -e` is used.
 This terminates the sequence of commands as soon as a command does **not** succeed, e.g. returns `0`.
-But instead of getting `42` as the result, GitLab reported `1` as an exit status for the job.
+But instead of getting `42` as the result, GitLab reportes `1` as the exit status for the job.
-As that code is not listed in `exit_codes`, the jobs failed with an error instead of `okay with warnings`.
+As that code is not listed in `exit_codes`, the job failes with an error instead of _okay with warnings_.

 ## Working alternatives